 First-time patients in Santa Barbara must register 24 hours in advance of making a purchase at either of our two medicinal dispensaries.

-Even though recreational marijuana is technically legal in Santa Barbara (and all of California) you need a medical marijuana card to purchase at either of our two local dispensaries.
-And there are other benefits to having a card, too, such as paying less in taxes for cannabis purchases, and higher possession and growing limits.
+Even though recreational cannabis is technically legal in Santa Barbara (and all of California) you need a medical marijuana card to purchase at either of our two local medicinal dispensaries.
+There are benefits to having a card, such as paying less in taxes for cannabis purchases, and higher possession and growing limits.

 California state law allows adults over 21 years old to have up to 6 mature plants meant for personal use, however, Santa Barbara’s city-level Ordinance 5816 places a few more restrictions on that.